 It isn’t easy.
 It isn’t fancy.
 It isn’t some exact, ten-step process.

 But in the end, perseverance works.
 It’s one essential for writing success.

-Join Creative Breakthroughs for Writing and Publishing Your Fiction for a supportive, non-promo Facebook group committed to writing, editing, publishing, and successful marketing!
+Join Your Unique Words: Creative Breakthroughs in Writing and Marketing for a supportive, non-promo Facebook group committed to writing, editing, publishing, and successful marketing!